This post contains affiliate links. Please see our disclosure policy.

 For Finishing:

-- sprinkle coarse sugar
+- sprinkle of raw sugar

 Instructions

 - Roll out the Dough: Preheat the oven to 400°F .
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Flour your countertop.
 Unwrap your dough disc and lightly flour the top of it, and flour your rolling pin.
-Begin rolling out the dough gently, turning continuously so it doesn’t stick to the counter.
+Begin rolling out the dough gently, turning continuously so it doesn’t stick to your lightly floured surface.
 Sprinkle more flour under the dough as needed.
 If the dough has some cracks in it, flip it over and work with the other side for a bit.
 Be a little patient here.
 We’re not trying to stretch the dough all the way out in a few passes of the rolling pin.
 Once the dough is about 12 to 14 inches across (mine is usually closer to 14) about ⅛ inch (3 mm) thick, gently roll it up onto the rolling pin and transfer it onto the prepared baking sheet.
 Cover with a kitchen towel and pop in the fridge to keep cold while you stir up the filling.

 - Serve + Store: Let rest about 15 minutes before slicing and serving.
 Serve with vanilla bean ice cream!
 This is absolutely best the first day, so try not to plan on saving leftovers.
 If you do have some leftover, store it in the fridge in an airtight container for about 1 day.